schumacher-m/derphouse/README.md

 ### First Time Tasks

-In order to bootstrap superset you need to migrate the DB and create a initial admin user:
+In order to bootstrap superset you need to migrate the DB and create an initial admin user:

 ```
 docker-compose exec superset superset db upgrade